lussierc/africa_db/writing/report.md

 As mentioned previously, it seems that countries with a high GDP Per Capita sit at around a 25-35% Inequality of Outcomes.
 Additionally, it seems that country with lower GDP Per Capita's have a higher inequality percentage.
 This is indicated by the trend line that is displayed in the above graphic.
 <!-- ------------------------------------------------------------------ -->
 #### Research Question 3
-Is there a correlation between living standards (HPI) and GDP per capita?
+Is there a correlation between living standards/citizen happiness (HPI) and GDP per capita?

 ##### Introduction